-In folder: using the search mode "in folder" the contents of a collection of semantic objects can be entered into a structured query as input.
+Using the search mode in folder the contents of a collection of semantic objects can be entered into a structured query as input.
 The selection symbol will enable you to select a folder within the work folder hierarchy.
 The objects of a collection are filtered with respect to all other conditions (including conditions for terms).

-1.3.1.4 Parameter conditions
+1.3.1.4.8.
+Parameter conditions